Real Twistings are 2-Line Bundles: Introduction

-We thus arrive at a bicategory $\stwoLineBdl(\Gamma,\phi)$ of super 2-line bundles over a graded Lie groupoid $(\Gamma,\phi)$ that reduces -- for a trivial grading $\phi=1$ -- to the canonical homotopy limit construction of super 2-line bundles over Lie groupoids, and moreover -- for a Lie groupoid with only identity morphisms -- to the ordinary bicategory of super 2-line bundles over manifolds.
-Up to isomorphism, they are classified by the cohomologies \cref{classification-3}, \cref{classification-2}, and \cref{classification}, respectively (\cref{classification-of-graded-equivariant-two-line-bundles}).
-A crucial advantage is that the bicategory $\stwoLineBdl(\Gamma,\phi)$ is invariant under Morita equivalences of graded Lie groupoids (\cref{descent-for-graded-equivariant-2-line-bundles}).
+We thus arrive in Definition~\ref{The bicategory of super 2-line bundles definition} at a~bicategory $\stwoLineBdl(\Gamma,\phi)$ of super 2-line bundles over a~graded Lie groupoid $(\Gamma,\phi)$ that reduces -- for a~trivial grading $\phi=1$ -- to the canonical homotopy limit construction of super 2-line bundles over Lie groupoids, and moreover -- for a~Lie groupoid with only identity morphisms -- to the ordinary bicategory of super 2-line bundles over manifolds.
+Up to isomorphism, super 2-line bundles over graded Lie groupoids, over Lie groupoids, and over manifolds are classified by the cohomologies~\eqref{classification-3}, \eqref{classification-2}, and~\eqref{classification}, respectively (see Theorem~\ref{classification-of-graded-equivariant-two-line-bundles}).
+A crucial feature of our bicategory $\stwoLineBdl(\Gamma,\phi)$ is that it is invariant under Morita equivalences of graded Lie groupoids (see Theorem~\ref{descent-for-graded-equivariant-2-line-bundles}).

-After setting up our formalism, we show how super 2-line bundles recover or generalize several well-known types of twistings from the literature; the most important ones are: \begin{itemize}

-\item Jandl and other Real or equivariant/anti-equivariant bundle gerbes \cite{schreiber1,nikolaus2,gawedzki8}, see \cref{comparison-equivariant-jandl-gerbes}.
-This result comes essentially from the fact that already over manifolds bundle gerbes are a subclass of 2-line bundles. \item Freed-Moore's $\phi$-twisted groupoid extensions \cite{Freeda}, see \cref{The main theorem of the Freed-Moore chapter}.
-This result is obtained by a detailed comparison of the relevant definitions.
+After setting up our formalism, we show how super 2-line bundles recover or generalize several well-known types of twistings from the literature; the most important ones are \begin{itemize}\itemsep=0pt \item Jandl and other real or equivariant/anti-equivariant bundle gerbes~\cite{gawedzki8,nikolaus2,schreiber1}, see Theorem~\ref{comparison-equivariant-jandl-gerbes}.
+This result comes essentially from the fact that already over manifolds bundle gerbes are a~subclass of 2-line bundles. \item Freed--Moore's $\phi$-twisted groupoid extensions~\cite{Freeda}, see Theorem~\ref{The main theorem of the Freed-Moore chapter}.
+This result is obtained by a~detailed comparison of the relevant definitions.

-\item Freed-Hopkins-Teleman's twistings by central extensions of groupoids \cite{Freed2011a}, see \cref{The main theorem of the Freed Hopkins Teleman chapter}.
-Our work here is to compare spans and refinements of weak equivalences of Lie groupoids (used by Freed-Hopkins-Teleman) with spans and refinements of surjective submersions (used in our definition of super 2-line bundles).
+\item Freed--Hopkins--Teleman's twistings by central extensions of groupoids~\cite{Freed2011a}, see Theorem~\ref{The main theorem of the Freed Hopkins Teleman chapter}.
+Our work here is to compare spans and refinements of weak equivalences of Lie groupoids (used by Freed--Hopkins--Teleman) with spans and refinements of surjective submersions (used in our definition of super 2-line bundles).